 Once you have one or more roommates, whether you’ve chosen them or your college has done so for you, reach out to get to know each other.
 You’ll also want to agree on shared items and who is bringing them, or if you’ll share the cost of rentals.
 You’re likely to want a mini fridge but some students also like to have a microwave, coffeemaker, hot water kettle, and printer – if they’re allowed.
-Also find out any allergies others may have when deciding what foods to bring.
-You could create a Facebook group if you’ll be sharing a suite, in order to ease the coordination (“5 Ways to Bond With Your Roommate Before You Move in this Fall”).
+Also, find out any allergies others may have when deciding what foods to bring.
+You could create a Facebook group if you’ll be sharing a suite, in order to ease the coordination.

 3. Make a packing list, then make it shorter.